 Stunning.
-Maybe Kei was biased because he knew Akio was the designer, but somehow it seemed like the blond outdid himself with every costume design.
-The base of the full body velvet leotard was black with beautiful red, white and teal Swarovski crystals, sparkling in an unique pattern that began at the neckline and cascaded down the costume all the way down to the ankle.
+Maybe Kei was biased because he knew Akio was the designer, but somehow it seemed like he outdid himself with every costume design.
+The base of the full body velvet leotard was black with beautiful red, white and teal Swarovski crystals, sparkling in a unique pattern that began at the neckline and cascaded down the costume all the way down to the ankle.
 Kei admired all of the intricate details on the garment for a few moments until he figured he should probably get going.
-After all, he’d be wearing it at Tokai university soon enough and could appreciate it then.
+After all, he’d be wearing it at Tokai University soon enough and could appreciate it then.

 The cafeteria was always a vibrant scene at all times, but especially during breakfast.
 Somehow it seemed like everyone was a morning person as soon as they entered the inviting area.
-Some students focused on homework completion while they ate in silence, and others would be competing to talk over each other, creating a unique environment.
+Some students focused on homework completion while they ate in silence, and others would be competing to talk over each other.
 It was newly renovated the previous school year with a brand new stainless steel kitchen, new flooring, tables and seating.
-The large space was always immaculately clean too!
+The large space was always immaculately clean.
 Each and every metal oblong table neatly lined across the room, giving off a faint smell of lemon cleaner.
 Kei felt fortunate to be able to attend a university that prioritized cleanliness, and even more fortunate to be able to be there with his long time friends.

 Everyone was already deep in conversation over breakfast at their usual table by the window when Kei arrived.